 Mungbean: Varieties developed - 7

-High yielding early maturing varieties like RMG 62, RMG 268, RMG 344, RMG 492, etc. with moderate tolerance to drought and web blight have been developed.
+High-yielding and early maturing varieties like RMG 62, RMG 268, RMG 344, RMG 492 and RMG 975 with moderate tolerance to drought and web blight have been developed.
+Recently, the variety MSJ 118 has been developed with Khaki Colored seeds.
+This variety is popular among farmers because of the short duration (65 days) and the Khaki colour of the seed.

 Muskmelon: Varieties developed - 5